-Your organisation will be able to utilise the findings from the Child Safety Review to support continuous improvement.
+Your organisation will be able to utilise the findings from the Child Safeguarding Review to support continuous improvement.

-What is the Child Wise Approach to conducting a Child Safety Review?
+What is the Child Wise Approach to conducting a Child Safeguarding Review?

-What are the different phases of the Child Safety Review?
+What are the different phases of the Child Safeguarding Review?

 - Desktop review - A review that examines key child safety policies and procedures against the requirements of Child Safety Standards;

 - Leadership interviews - One on one interviews conducted with leadership teams including the CEO, directors, managers and board members;